“Why is this any different than opening a can of tuna fish?”

 Richard Alpert became Ram Dass in India, named by his guru Neem Karoli Baba.
 I find his books to be unreadable, but his recordings are a joy.
 The man is a born raconteur and a mensch.
 Despite affectations in an earlier part of his life of white flowing robes, flowers and temple bells, he is eminently accessible.
 When I hear Ram Dass, I hear Richard as well, the Jewish kid from Massachusetts (“only on my parents side”, he quips).
 In his talks, he seems never to take himself seriously, and enjoys any laugh that comes at his own expense.
 But when the laughter stops, his wisdom and insight rings in me like a bell.
 His talks reach places inside me which I feel as much as hear, things that land squarely within my heart, things for which there were previously no words.
 I will never attend one of his satsangs, will never meet him, and yet I feel kindly toward him.
 Hearing his voice in the recordings is like visiting an old friend.
 Described as a spiritual dilettante, a label he accepts, Ram Dass provided me with direction beyond any of the other sources, up to that point.

 There have been other experiences, other guides, other influences.
 The young coworkers from the Philadelphia Church when we were all teenage kids, at our after-school job.
 The Mormon guys at the medical instrument company.
 The rabbi I met on the Lido deck of the cruise ship in the Caribbean, where we conversed for one delightful afternoon.
 My friend Laura who suffers every day of her life from lupus, yet taught me the value of attitude.
 Chögyam Trungpa Rinpoche.
 Rabbi Harold Kushner.
 Sharon Salzberg.
 Pema Chodron.
 Gil Fonsdal.
 Joyce Meyer.
 Bill Caskey.
 Barry L. Robert C. Sibley.
+The most recent to speak directly to what I already feel, to reach what already exists inside me, has come through the words and writing of Toni Packer.

 But what does it all amount to?